Pine Street Elementary School

 Pine Street Elementary School is a public elementary school located at 500 South Pine Street in Spartanburg, South Carolina.
 It serves children from kindergarten through fifth grade and is part of Spartanburg County School District 7.
 Its school building, constructed in 1928–29, is a prominent local example of Beaux Arts architecture, and was listed on the National Register of Historic Places in 2016.
 It is the oldest continuously operating school in Spartanburg County.

-Odyssey
+ODYSSEY

-Pine Street Elementary is part of District 7's odyssey program for the gifted and talented.
+Pine Street Elementary is part of District 7's ODYSSEY program for gifted and talented students.